yendorf/dotnet-homework/README.md

 Exercises 1 and 2 have tests which currently fail.
 You must make the tests pass without changing the test code.
 Exercise 3 involves making small changes to a WebApp.
 Directions for these exercises can be found below.

 Download the code from this repository, either by cloning or downloading it as a zip file.
-When finished, please create a new public repository (e.g. on your own GitHub, GitLab, etc. account), push your code to it, and provide a message, including your repository URL, to your Lincoln contact stating that it is ready for review.
+When finished, please create a new public repository (e.g. on your own GitHub, GitLab, BitBucket, etc. account), push your code to it, and provide a message, including your repository URL, to your Lincoln contact stating that it is ready for review.
 We do this instead of using forks because candidates can see each other's forks, so **please do not fork this repo**.
 If you prefer not to use a public repository service like GitHub to host your completed homework, please provide access to your code by some other means and send us a URL.
 We cannot accept submissions via email.

 **Thank you for very much for taking the time to complete this homework assignment.**